Marrakech

 What to do in Marrakech

 Marrakech also has its modern district: Gueliz.
-And in this case, it is the epicenter of the most sophisticated and premium Marrakech, not only because its streets and avenues are more spacious and unburdened, but also because the most exclusive brands and the most chic establishments have their stores here.
-In addition, it has some places of interest from a tourist point of view, especially:
+And in this case, it is the epicenter of the most sophisticated and premium Marrakech, not only because its streets and avenues are more spacious and open, but also because the most exclusive brands and chic establishments have their shops here.
+In other words: a must-visit place on luxury trips to Marrakech.

 Museums of Marrakech